hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 >The more equity in people's social networks, the less biased and more informed groups will become--even when those groups start off with highly partisan opinions.

-- We believed that if we are put in a group consists of likeminded people (so called "echo chambers"), we probably won't develop ideas that are in the opposite side of the spectrum.
+- We believed that if we are put in a group consists of like-minded people (so called "echo chambers"), we probably won't develop ideas that are in the opposite side of the spectrum.
 However, two social media experiments found the opposite results.
-In a study, Democrats and Rebublicans were put into "echo chambers", and discussed polarizing issues such as gun control and abortion (Well, the authors did not mention abortion.
-I made it up).
+In a study, Democrats and Republicans were put into "echo chambers", and discussed polarizing issues such as gun control, unemployment rate, and immigration.
 Both groups ended up moving toward a more moderate view of the topics.

-- In another study, smokers and nonsmokers estimated the risks of cigatrette smoking.
-After the study, both groups had a more accurate understanding of the topic, and a higher opionion of the other group.
+- In another study, smokers and nonsmokers estimated the risks of cigarette smoking.
+After the study, both groups had a more accurate understanding of the topic, and a higher opinion of the other group.

 - Social media of our time exacerbates rather than eradicates partisan bias, because it's centralized, rather than egalitarian.
 In a centralized network, influencers filter or even block information.
 For example, if an influencer spreads a piece of wrong information, it might end up becoming an entrenched false belief in the whole community.
 In contract, in an egalitarian network, each person has an equal say, and ideas are weighed by its own quality rather than the influence of the people behind them.